RaptorServices/raptor-sgtm-eventtracking/README.md

 >You will find the tracking parameters in the raptor controlpanel: https://www.controlpanel.raptorsmartadvisor.com (Select Integrations -> Implementing tracking)

-**Parameter Source**
+**Parameter type**

-* Datalayer product property:
+* Object property:
-  * If you have selected a product detail object/array above, you can just specify the name of the property to track.
+  * If you have selected a product detail object/array above, you can just specify the name of the property to track., for instance write `name` for tracking the name of the product
-* Datalayer variable
+* Variable
-  * Map a parameter to any value coming from the datalayer using a varible
+  * Map a parameter to any value coming from the datalayer using a varible - or simply type a value into the field

 **Parameter**
 * Select the parameter to map, for instance "p2"

 **Parameter property name/value**
-* *When source is "Datalayer Product property":* Write the name of the property to track (for instance write "id" using the example above, for tracking the product id)
+* *When source is "Object property":* Write the name of the property to track (for instance write "id" using the example above, for tracking the product id)
-* *When source is "Datalayer variable"*: Select the datalayer variable to track
+* *When source is "Variable"*: Select the datalayer variable to track - or simply type a value into the field

 * Repeat for each parameter that you want to track.